Greyfriars Church, Reading: As a friary

 The Franciscan order of friars first arrived in Reading in 1233 with the intention of creating a community to minister to the poor and the oppressed.
 This arrival was not welcomed by the established Reading Abbey, but the fact that the friars had royal patronage meant that Adam de Lathbury, the then abbot, was obliged to assist.
+Nevertheless the first mention of a painted altarpiece known in Europe comes from the friary, which is recorded as having "unam tabulam ad altarem depictam et auro stellatam" in 1239.

 Initially the friars were granted a site alongside the road to Caversham Bridge, and by 1259 had erected a friary there, complete with church, chapter house, dormitory and refectory.
 However the site proved prone to flooding, impeding the ability of the friars to undertake their ministry.
 Eventually John Peckham, who was both the Archbishop of Canterbury and a fellow Franciscan, intervened and by 1285 a new site had been obtained at the west end of what is now Friar Street.

 The new friary on the new site, that was eventually to become Greyfriars Church, was ready by 1311.
 The friars were expelled in 1538 as part of King Henry VIII's dissolution of the monasteries.